 The J.O.Y.
-(Just Older Youth) Luncheon is in the Parish Center on the second Wednesday of each month.
-Women of all ages are welcome!
+(Just Older Youth) Luncheon is in the Emery Room of the Parish Center on the second Wednesday of each month.
+Women 50 and older are welcome!
 We meet from 11:00 – 1:00 for Bible study followed by lunch.
-If you are not on the reservation list and would like to attend email Lois Barbro at lois@mariemontchurch(dot)org.
-But, we always welcome those who haven’t made reservations, too!
+If you are not on the reservation list and would like to attend, please email Terri Cofskey at firstname.lastname@example.org.
+We always welcome those who haven’t made reservations, too!

 Everyone is encouraged to utilize their spiritual gifts and serve God in many capacities in the church, whether in the office, teaching children, worship team, or many other areas.
 There are several specific areas of service: